-Last season, Thereza performed the title role of Britten’s The Rape of Lucretia (Lyric Theatre @ Illinois), where she was praised by The News Gazette for singing with a “sweeping emotive power.”
-Her past opera credits include Owl in Janaček's The Cunning Little Vixen (Lyric Theatre @ Illinois), Ježibaba/Third Wood Sprite in Dvorak’s Rusalka (LAH SOW Portland) and Albanact in Purcell’s King Arthur (La Nuova Aurora Opera).
-She made her Italy debut participating in the Scuola Italia Summer Program for Young Opera Singers, where she performed as Quickly in Verdi’s Falstaff, Zita in Puccini’s Gianni Schicchi, Dorabella in Cosi Fan Tutte, Cornelia in Giulio Cesare, and Alisa in Donizetti’s Lucia di Lamermoor.
+Most recently, Ms. Lituma was the alto soloist in Dvorak’s Stabat Mater under the direction of Andrew Megill and was the contralto soloist in Ustvolskaya’s Symphony No. 4 with the Illinois Modern Ensemble.
+Last season, she performed the role of Lucretia in Britten’s The Rape of Lucretia (Lyric Theatre at Illinois), where she was praised by The News Gazette for singing with a “sweeping emotive power.”
+Her past opera credits include Ježibaba/Third Wood Sprite in Dvorak’s Rusalka, the Owl in Janaček's The Cunning Little Vixen, and Albanact in Purcell’s King Arthur.
+She will soon premiere the role of Mary in Michael McAndrew's [i am a city].
+She made her European debut participating in the Scuola Italia Summer Program for Young Opera Singers.

-An avid choral singer, she spent her summer as a 2019 Project Inclusion Voice Fellow with Grant Park Music Festival, where she preformed with the Grant Park Chorus and Orchestra.
-She is also a proud member of the University of Illinois Chamber Singers.
-In the Spring of 2018, they premiered a newly commissioned work titled Gathering, to celebrate the university’s sesquicentennial anniversary.
-They celebrated by performing the piece at the Chicago Symphony Center, Lincoln Center, and the Krannert Center for the Performing Arts.
-She has also had the immense honor of sharing the stage with The King Singers during their encore performance at the Krannert Center.
+Ms. Lituma is also a member of the University of Illinois Chamber Singers.
+In 2018, they traveled to and performed at the Chicago Symphony Hall and Alice Tully Hall for the historic 150th anniversary of the University of Illinois.
+She has also had the immense honor of sharing the stage with the The King Singers during their encore performance at the Krannert Center for the Performing Arts.

-Thereza has been the recipient of numerous awards including the Theodore Presser Foundation Scholarship in Music, T. J. Smith Scholarship Competition, the Mary Mottl Memorial Scholarship, the Division Achievement Award in Music Education, the Sigma Alpha Iota Summer Music Scholarship, the Judy Riemenschneider Marderosian Memorial Music Scholarship, and the Mary Payne Performance Award.
+Ms. Lituma has been the recipient of numerous awards including the Elizabeth Meier Frauenhoffer Memorial Award in Music, the Edmund Plaszczykowski Memorial Scholarship for Excellence in Music, Aspire Graduate Fellowship, the Theodore Presser Foundation Scholarship in Music, the T. J. Smith Scholarship Competition, the Mary Mottl Memorial Scholarship, the Division Achievement Award in Music Education, the Sigma Alpha Iota Summer Music Scholarship, the Judy Riemenschneider Marderosian Memorial Music Scholarship, and the Mary Payne Performance Award.

 February 21st, 2019